 Nearly 40 percent of Fortune 500 CEOs have an MBA on their resume (Source: Fortune)

-Of the 154 credits required for the Bachelor of Science in Nuclear Engineering Technology to Master of Business Administration, the undergraduate phase requires 60 credits minimum in the arts and sciences; 48 credits minimum in the nuclear engineering technology component, with at least 15 credits at the upper level; and 10 credits in the free elective component and include information literacy.
+154 credits are required for the Bachelor of Science in Nuclear Engineering Technology to Master of Business Administration.
 The graduate phase requires 36 graduate credits, including the bridge component and the graduate course component.

 Introduction to the fundamentals of charge, AC and DC current, voltage, capacitance, inductance, energy, power, Kirchoff s laws, loop and nodal analysis, and linear voltage-current characteristics.